ratcrate/.github/profile/README.md

 ## 🔵 ♾️ Why Ratcrate?

 Ratatui is powering a new generation of terminal applications, and I want to make it easy to:
-- Discover quality TUI applications
+- Discover amazing TUI applications
 - Find libraries and tools built with ratatui
 - Get inspired by what's possible with terminal interfaces
 - Contribute to the ratatui ecosystem

 ## 🎛️ ♾️ Contributing

 Found a ratatui project that's not in the registry?
 Want to improve our tools?
-Contributions are welcome across all our repositories!
+Contributions are welcome across all my repositories!

 ---